BrianWill/pigeon/docs/pigeon-notes.md

 ## the main function

-Execution of a DynamicPigeon program begins by calling the function named `main`:
+Execution of a Pigeon program begins by calling the function named `main`:

 ```
 func jill